andr3aranieri/SmartMuseum/README.md

 ##Introduction

-Smart Museum is a pervasive Android application that enhances user’s museum Experience.
+Smart Museum is a pervasive Android application that enhances user’s museum experience.
-Using bluetooth low energy, the application is able to sense the physical environment and adapt its behavior detecting the exhibits around the user and estimating their distance from him.
+Using bluetooth low energy, the application is able to sense the physical environment and adapt its behavior detecting the exhibits around the user and estimating their distance from her/him.
 Using a graph nosql database, the app stores every action of the user inside the museum, to be able to create a complete user history of visits.
 The user will be able to
-- receive detailed informations about the exhibits around him directly on his smartphone;
+- receive detailed informations about the exhibits around her/him directly on her/his smartphone;
-- access his history of visits whenever, wherever you want;
+- access her/his history of visits whenever, wherever you want;
 - interact with museum experts to clarify every doubt or to obtain more detailed informations about the exhibits;

 The interaction with the physical environment is implemented using eddystone beacons:
-- Monitoring: when the user approaches one of the museum entrances, he will receive a notification that invites him to start the app and to enter the museum;
+- Monitoring: when the user approaches one of the museum entrances, she/he will receive a notification that invites her/him to start the app and to enter the museum;
-- Ranging: when the user is inside the museum, the app detectes the exhibits around him showing them ordered by distance in real time;
+- Ranging: when the user is inside the museum, the app detectes the exhibits around her/him showing them ordered by distance in real time;

 The ask to an expert function is implemented using the http://smartmuseumask.slack.com/ Slack team.
-The Slack integration is done using a BOT token; it is transparent to the user (the user doesn’t use his Slack account), and in the future could be replaced by a proprietary message server.
+The Slack integration is done using a BOT token; it is transparent to the user (the user doesn’t use her/his Slack account), and in the future could be replaced by a proprietary message server.